Bora Milutinovic on the secret behind Qatar’s successful national team | Goal.com

 Bora Milutinovic, the experienced coach who has managed five different national teams in as many World Cups consecutively, explains the reason behind Qatar’s rise in the footballing hemisphere.

 “The Qatari people have a good vision and you can see the progress they have made with young players.
-They won the Under-20 Championship in Asia a few years back," told Goal.
+They won the Under-19 Championship in Asia a few years back," told Goal.

 “The progress also depends on how you work.
 They have a development programme, they have the Aspire academy.
 It is not possible to have the success they had in one year or two.
 You need to be patient and need more time.
 The young players in Qatar participate in a lot of competitions, tournaments.
 They also play in the Al-Kass tournament where teams from all over the world come and participate.
 As a young player, you need more competition, more games for you to learn."